PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 We define *project activity* based on the project's issue tracker, discussion, and development activity.
 PyVRP is under active development, but is still fairly new, and has a relatively small user and developer community.
-Both VROOM and OR-Tools are large, established projects, with active user and developer communities.
+Both VROOM and OR-Tools are large, established projects, with active user and developer communities, although OR-Tools' routing components have not been updated in recent years.
 Finally, jsprit appears largely abandoned, with few, sporadic commits and posts to their issue tracker.